enfogroup/aws-cdk-compliance/README.md

 The following features are available for S3.

 * Bucket, compliant S3 Bucket Construct
-* BucketProps, modified version of BucketProps which enforces compliance
 * defaultBucketProps, the BucketProps used to enforce compliance if you don't supply your own